 Your Rights and Obligations as a Pregnant Employee by the California Department of Fair Employment & Housing

 Find an employment lawyer in your area: National Employment Lawyers Association

 California Employment Lawyers

-We have been helping employees with pregnancy discrimination cases since 1999.
+We help employees with California pregnancy discrimination cases.
 Call us for a free telephone consultation where we will go over your situation to see if we can assist you.